dingyuliang/docker-gitlab-tools/ReadMe.md

 9. Move pushrules_prevent_secrets to per project setting.
 10. Implement import  (add -> update;  or import -> add -> update;)

+## Issues
+1. mirrors_update doesn't delete the branches which have been deleted from source.
+   i.e., after I deleted a branch in github and gitlab, then I perform a update from github to gitlab, the branch will be added and synced to gitlab.

 ## Long Term
 1. Implement a webui so that we can work on UI instead of command.
 2. Implement agent logic to reduce security concern/risk.